mcclure/emily/doc/manual.md

 ## Scopes

-Each statement is executed in context of a "scope".
+Each statement is executed in the context of a "scope".
 This is an invisible, inaccessible object that the interpreter knows about.
-Any word token, at evaluation time, will be converted to a atom token and the scope object will be applied to it.
+Any word token, at evaluation time, will be converted to an atom token and the scope object will be applied to it.
 In other words, the expression

     a